SCOPE OF THIS CHAPTER

 - Personal issues, e.g. the effect of a placement on the foster carer's own family;

-- Training and development issues for the foster carer and family-progress on training portfolio;
+- Training and development issues for the foster carers and family-progress on training portfolio;

 - Safe caring and health and safety issues;